-Wellmark Gold Traditional HMOSM
+Wellmark Gold Traditional HMOSM for Families

 If you and your family want predictable expenses when receiving frequent care, a gold plan may be your best option.

 Traditional plans make it easy for you to predict what you'll pay for common health care expenses, like in-network office visits, because of the flat copay they offer.

 With a gold tier, overall Wellmark pays about 80 percent and you'll pay about 20 percent of the plan's cost-sharing requirements, which can include the deductible, coinsurance and copays.
 Consider a gold plan for lower out-of-pocket costs.

 |Network: Wellmark Blue HMOSM||View in-network providers External SiteEnter your location, browse a list of plans and choose Wellmark Blue HMO.|

 |Prescription drugs: Blue Rx EssentialsSM Formulary/CVS Specialty® Program||Tier 1: $20